polkadot-api/polkadot-api/packages/cli/README.md

 - From a chainSpect: `-c, --chainSpec`
 - From a well-known chain (as of this writing: polkadot, ksmcc3, rococo_v2_2 or westend2): `-n, --name`

-For the external sources (`-w`, `-c` and `-n`), there's the option `-p, --persist` which stores the chain metadata into a SCALE-encoded metadata file.
-This is useful if you want to keep the chain metadata on version control and have it more stable.
-Otherwise, every time the code is generated, it will re-fetch the metadata from the remote source.
+For the external sources (`-w`, `-c` and `-n`), the CLI automatically downloads the metadata and stores it as a file `{key}.scale` so that it can be added to source control, which is recommended.
+In case you want to re-fetch in on the fly every time you generate the descriptors, there's the option `--no-persist` which wil not create the metadata file.

 ### Update